Mercury at Abbey Field

 I have an assistance dog, can I bring them?

 Yes – we welcome assistance dogs at all performances, please just inform us when booking.
-Your dog can come into the show with you, or be well looked after by our team.
+Your dog can come into the show with you, or can be looked after by our team.

 Will you have an assisted listening system?

-Yes, we will use the same Sennheiser equipment we currently use at the Theatre.
+Yes, we will use the same Sennheiser equipment we use at the Mercury Theatre.
 Please book this when you book your tickets.

 Will you have an audio described performance of your pantomime?